cesaragostino69/DOFT-Delayed-Oscillator-Field-Theory/scripts/README_RUN_P1.md

 Step 4: Results

 Upon completion, the script will create a new directory inside the runs folder.
-The directory name will include the date and time of the run, for example: runs/phase1_run_20250825_183000.
+If `gamma ≥ 0` the path begins with `runs/passive/`; otherwise it begins with `runs/active/`.
+The directory name will include the date and time of the run, for example: `runs/passive/phase1_run_20250825_183000`.

 Inside that folder, you will find the simulation artifacts (runs.csv, blocks.csv, etc.), ready for analysis.